mushcatshiro/CS-basics/OS/02 - thread.md

 ### 2.1 Kernel Threads

-each process consist of at least one kernel thread, if multiple threads exists within the same process they share memory and file resources (stack, registers, program counter and thread-local storage). kernel threads are preemtively multitasked if OS process schedule is also. they are relatively cheap to create, destroy and execute context switching. kernel can assign one thread to each logical core and can be swapped if it get blocked, however its slower than to swap out user threads
+each process consist of at least one kernel thread, if multiple threads exists within the same process they share memory and file resources (stack, registers, program counter and thread-local storage). kernel threads are preemtively multitasked following the OS process schedule. they are relatively cheap to create, destroy and execute context switching. kernel can assign one thread to each logical core and can be swapped if it get blocked, however its slower than to swap out user threads

 ### 2.2 User Threads

 sometimes implemented in userspace. kernel is unaware of them thus is scheduled and managed in userspace. no interaction with kernel during context switch thus is extremely efficient and is achieved by locally saving CPU registers used by the user thread to be executed. as the scheduling occurs in userspace, the scheduling policy can be more easily tailored to the requirements of the program's workload. using blocking system call can be problematic, and its blocking until the call returns by the kernel, thus starves other threads in the same process from executing. this is mitigated by implementing an interface that blocks the calling thread than the entire process.

-## 3. types of parallelism
+## 3. multithreading

-in practice its always hybrid

-1. data parallelism: divides data amongst multiple threads (cores), and perform the same task on each subset of the data, similar to mapreduce.
-2. task parallelism: divides different task to be performed among the different threads (cores) and performs them simultaneously.
+threads are effectively processes that run in the same memory context and share other resources with their parent's processes thus *lightweight process* as context switching between threads does not involved switching memory context.

 ## 4. multithreading models

-there are two types of threads in modern system - user threads and kernel threads. user threads are supported above the kernel without kernel support and these are threads that programmers would put into their programs. kernel threads are supported within the kernel of the OS itself. modern OS supports kernel level threads, allowing kernel to perform multiple simultaneous tasks and / or to service multiple kernel system calls simultaneously. in theory we could map user threads to kernel threads using the following strategy.
+user threads are supported above the kernel without kernel support and these are threads that programmers would put into their programs. kernel threads are supported within the kernel of the OS itself. modern OS supports kernel level threads, allowing kernel to perform multiple simultaneous tasks and / or to service multiple kernel system calls simultaneously. in theory we could map user threads to kernel threads using the following strategy.

 ### 4.1 Many(user)-To-One Model